 Merrill: I can remember the first song I wrote was called "Where I'll Go," and I was 14.
 The melody needed help, it was pretty monotonous.
 It was a lot of one-note stuff.
 I had just got my first guitar and learned a few chords.
 I was taking lessons with Van Moretti, who writes books on guitar theory.
 I took about 14 lessons, but my parents didn't pay them.
 So he said, "You're my best student, I love you, but I gotta let you go because your parents aren't paying your lessons."
 So I taught myself from then on.

 Armed with Van's technique, I was able to start a band within six months of playing guitar.
 I started playing down in Greenwich Village, places like the Cafe Wha?, the kids shows, the day shows.
 And because my parents weren't around, I had long hair, so it was perfect.
 I'd make $200 a gig at the Westchester and Connecticut teen party dance gigs.
 It was a lot of money back in the mid-'60s.

 Songfacts: So how do you go about writing a song?

-Alan: Both of my parents are in jazz, so I had a good basis, knowing most of the standards by osmosis.
-Sarah Vaughn used to rock me to sleep while my mother was on stage with Earl Hines.
+Merrill: Both of my parents are in jazz, so I had a good basis, knowing most of the standards by osmosis.
+Sarah Vaughan used to rock me to sleep while my mother was on stage with Earl Hines.
 I grew up in jazz clubs, so I was absorbing melodies while I was napping on the side of the stage at Birdland.
 So I guess when I picked up a guitar, it just seemed natural to write.
-I heard the Beatles were writing and the Kinks were writing, and I thought, well, I can too.
+I heard The Beatles were writing and The Kinks were writing, and I thought, Well, I can too.
 Some of them were good.
 I'd perform mostly Byrds songs at the Cafe Wha?, but I also mixed in about three or four of my originals in like a 12-song set.
 They always went down as well as the Byrds songs, so that was a good sign.